-You can see from the diagram on page 17, that this type of projection causes the bottom edge of the projected image to be vertically offset from the horizontal plane of the projector.
-When ceiling mounted, this refers to the top edge of the projected image.
+You can see from the diagram on page 16, that this type of projection causes the bottom edge of the projected image to be vertically offset from the horizontal plane of the projector.

 If the projector is positioned further away from the screen, the projected image size increases, and the vertical offset also increases proportionately.